Drumming, Music, Dance & Culture Intensive

 • Get travel insurance including medical and trip.

-• Peruse and read anything and everything that pertains to Guinea on the CDC, WHO and State Department websites.
+• Peruse and read anything and everything that pertains to Guinea on the CDC, WHO and State Department websites for safe travel guidance.
 The State Department of the USA recommends registering with them to let them know you are traveling to Guinea and so do we!

-If you think you may be interested in traveling to Guinea please contact us here.
+If you are interested in traveling to Guinea with Sayon, please contact us here.
 We will do our best to respond to any questions you may have.